Skip to main content

 Life-Cycle & Results Scope

-This tool focuses specifically on MEP (Mechanical, Electrical, and Plumbing) assessments within the "Building Technology" section.
+This tool focuses specifically on MEP (Mechanical, Electrical, and Plumbing) materials and the related operational emission assessments.

 Key Scope Details: